James May (vascular surgeon): Career

 May was the Bosch Professor of Surgery at the University of Sydney from 1979 to 2014.
 At the Royal Prince Alfred Hospital, he was Head of the Division of Surgery from 1979 to 1995, and also Head of the Department of General Surgery from 1979 to 1988.

 In 1983, he led the surgical team in Boston that transplanted a patient's hand.
 The patient's right arm and left hand had been badly injured in an explosion six years before, and his right hand was transplanted onto his left arm to give the potential for a functional limb.

 In 1997, May pioneered the process of using keyhole surgery and temporarily stopping the heart to fit a graft in order to treat an aneurysm of the aorta close to the heart.
 This method allowed more accurate placement of the graft, and improved patients' chances of survival.

 Together with Professor John Harris, he established the Masters of Surgery-by-coursework program, which began in 2004.
 After retiring, he was appointed an Emeritus Professor and he continued to teach medical students.

 According to the Royal Australian College of Surgeons, May was responsible for introducing the discipline of endovascular surgery into Australia.
 He served on professional societies including the International Society for Endovascular Surgery (board of directors), the International Society of Endovascular Specialists (board of directors, including as president from 2005 to 2007), and the International Society for Cardiovascular Surgery (president from 2001 to 2004).
 He held positions on the editorial panels of professional publications including the Australian and New Zealand Journal of Surgery, the Journal of Endovascular Surgery, the Journal of Endovascular Therapy, the Journal of Vascular Surgery, the Journal of Cardiovascular Surgery, the Annals of Vascular Diseases, and the Asian Journal of Surgery.

 May's research interests were in the development of minimally invasive techniques for vascular surgery.
 He published over 400 articles about surgery, mostly focused on improving patient outcomes, reducing surgical complications, and exploring new treatment techniques.
 As of February 2024, ResearchGate lists 8,817 citations of his work.

-May made a very substantial contribution to the teaching of medical students in the Faculty of Medicine over his whole career.
-In his retirement he taught in problem-based tutorials for first-and second-year medical students, together with weekly communication skills tutorials for students at the RPAH.